Wedding night, marriage and tantrums in Taillebourg castle

 Eleanor’s wedding night

 A chronicler says that the young couple (Eleanor of Aquitaine and king of France Louis VII) spent their wedding night in the castle of Taillebourg… Yes!
-After their wedding in the cathedral of Saint-André of Bordeaux, Eleanofr and Louis went towards the Charente, at the head of a huge escort of 500 knights.
-They stopped in Taillebourg, fief of the handsome Geoffroy III de Rancon, who hosted them and let his castle for the two turtledoves… The Rancon, a family from Limousin (Central France), moved in Taillebourg in the 10th century: hey, Geoffroy went with the couple in the Holy Land, in 1147!
+After their wedding in the cathedral of Saint-André of Bordeaux, Eleanor and Louis went towards the Charente, at the head of a huge escort of 500 knights.
+They stopped in Taillebourg, fief of the handsome Geoffroy III de Rancon, who hosted them and let them his castle… The Rancon, a family from Limousin (Central France), moved in Taillebourg in the 10th century: Geoffroy went with Eleanor and Louis in the Holy Land, in 1147!

 Then, the castle fell to the Coëtivy, an old Breton family: Olivier de Coëtivy married, in the castle’s chapel, king of France Charles VII and Agnès Sorel's legitimate daughter, Marie of Valois!
 The scene took place in December 18th 1458: the castle of Taillebourg, despite the cold and the night, was full of laughs and music, for several days...

 Ah!
 By the way, since we’re talking about Agnès Sorel… Jacques Cœur, arrested in 1451 for the poisoning of king Charles VII’s mistress, was locked in Taillebourg: the tradition even says his jail was located in the current still standing tower...